maikerumine/ESM4/mods/esmobs/README.txt

-Extreme Survival Mobs MOD by Maikerumine
+Extreme Survival Mobs MOD by Maikerumine, TenPlus1, And RND

 Adds 40 "players" and creatures to your world that all have unique attributes, strengths, and rewards.
 Quite fun!
 Added weapons in hand so you can see your potential reward, as well as random items that might help you fight better.
 There are some easy going NPC that will not attack you unless they are attacked.
 They help with fighting monsters.
 Mobs now drop bones like players, you will need to wait to grab your loot!